opsschool/curriculum/boot_process_101.rst

 go wrong and things you can do to diagnose problems during booting.

-Learning the details of the boot process will give you a strong understanding of how to handle the following situations:
+Learning the details of the boot process will give you a strong understanding of how to troubleshoot issues that occur during boot - either at the hardware level or at the operating system level.

-1. Should you find yourself needing to troubleshoot a botched install, knowing where to look will save you time, and make you look like you know what you're doing.
-(This is likely: hardware fails!)

-2. If you ever want to move into more advanced Linux-based development, this knowledge will serve you well.

 You should read this document first, and then power on a computer.
 Note each of the phases described in this section.
-Some of them will last many seconds, other will be by very quickly!
+Some of them will last many seconds, others will fly by very quickly!

 The following components are involved in the boot process.
 They are each executed in this order:

 .. contents::
-   :depth: 2
+   :depth: 1
    :local: